AnshumanPM/StreamSite/README.md

 # Flask Video Streaming App

 This is a Flask web application for streaming video URLs.
-The app utilizes MongoDB for data storage and hashids for URL shortening.
+The app utilizes MongoDB for data storage.
 Below is a brief overview of the main components:

 ## Streaming Video

 - **Telegram Stream**: Streams videos with Telegram metadata.

-- **View**: Displays videos with a specific URL ID, fetching details from MongoDB.

 ## Dependencies